Developing frontend modules

 yarn turbo build

-script in all of the constituent frontend modules whose code you’ve changed.
+This command should run the build script in all of the constituent frontend modules whose code you’ve changed.
 Once the build is complete, you should see your changes reflected in the dev server in your browser.

 How do I know where to make changes?

 There is no simple correlation between frontend modules and pages and content.
 The first step to figuring out where to make changes is to identify the frontend module you want to work on.
-For example, if you want to make changes to the patient chart, you’d work on the patient-chart
+For example, if you want to make changes to the patient chart, you’d work on the patient-chart frontend module.
+If you want to make changes to the patient search, you’d work on the patient-search frontend module.
+If you want to make changes to the login page, you’d work on the login frontend module.
+And so on.
+There are a few ways to figure out which frontend module you need to work on:

-- You can inspect an element in the browser and look at it's class name.
+• You can inspect an element in the browser and look at its class name.
 You can then search through your IDE for that class name.
 This should point you to the specific bit of code in the frontend module you need to work on.

-in the UI, you could search for that string in your IDE.
-This should point you to the frontend module that renders that string (the vitals frontend module, in this case). - You could also use the UI editor in the implementer tools to see which extensions and extension slots get rendered in the UI.
+• You could also use the UI editor in the implementer tools to see which extensions and extension slots get rendered in the UI.
 You can then search for those extensions and extension slots in your IDE and make changes to them.
 This is a bit more involved, but it’s a good way to get a sense of the structure of the UI and frontend modules it contains.

-- Go through the list of key repositories and their descriptions.
+• Go through the list of key repositories and their descriptions.
 There aren’t very many and they're typically domain-specific, so it’s likely you can narrow down what you’re trying to work on just by looking at the list.

 There are no hard and fast rules for figuring out where to make changes.
 The best approach is to try out different things and see what works for you.
 The more you work on the codebase, the more familiar you’ll become with it and the easier it’ll be to figure out where to make changes.
 If you have done all of the things above and still haven’t found the code you’re looking for, feel free to ask in the #openmrs-helpme channel (opens in a new tab) on Slack.